ZiadSaad74/Zomato-Food-Review/README.md

 # Zomato Review Sentiment Predictor

 - This project analyzes Zomato restaurant data to predict user feedback (positive or negative) for reviews using a Large Language Model (LLM).

 - The dataset, containing 51,717 entries, was preprocessed to handle missing values and standardize features like ratings, votes, and cuisines.
 Key features include clustering restaurants by service attributes and a Streamlit app for interactive sentiment prediction.

-The app leverages NLP techniques (e.g., text cleaning, stopwords removal) and the langchain_fireworks LLM to classify reviews in real-time.
-Check out the live demo [link to app, if deployed] to test your restaurant reviews!
+- The app leverages NLP techniques (e.g., text cleaning, stopwords removal) and the langchain_fireworks LLM to classify reviews in real-time.
+-
+- Check out the live demo [https://zomato-reviews-predictor.streamlit.app/] to test your restaurant reviews!

+# Tech Stack:
-Tech Stack: Python, Pandas, Scikit-learn, Streamlit, NLTK, LangChain, Fireworks LLM
+- Python, Pandas, Scikit-learn, Streamlit, NLTK, LangChain, Fireworks LLM

-How to Run:
+# How to Run:

-Clone the repo: git clone <repo-link>
+- Clone the repo: git clone <repo-link>

-Install dependencies: pip install -r requirements.txt Run the app: streamlit run app.py
+- Install dependencies: pip install -r requirements.txt

+- Run the app: streamlit run app.py